mateomckee/nacc/README.md

 **Textbook:** Cooper, Keith D., and Linda Torczon. *Engineering a Compiler*.
 3rd ed., Morgan Kaufmann, 2022.
 Used throughout my CS4713 Compiler Construction course at UTSA and as a reference in this project for lexer/parser/IR design.

 **AI:** All code was written by me.
-I used Claude strictly as a design/brainstorming tool for design decisions and concept explanations.
+I used Claude as a brainstorming tool for design decisions and concept explanations from the textbook, not for code implementation.